IWPR-PNNL/flow-downstream/docs/us_sample_methodology/agriculture.md

 USDA's Farm and Ranch Irrigation Survey (FRIS) [5] provides state-by-state data on irrigation groundwater depth and average irrigation pressurization levels for irrigation within a state, enabling the calculation of pump electricity consumption for both groundwater and surface water pumping.
 The 2013 survey is the closest year available to 2015 values.
 It is assumed that values do not vary significantly between the two years.

+The methodology for calculating groundwater and surface water pumping energy is described in Pabi et al [12].
+The function presents a way to calculate the required kwh per day to pump water based on an assumed flow rate (gallons per minute), pumping head (total differential height inclusive of pressurization), and the assumed pump efficiency.
+This formula is reproduced below.
+Note that 3960 is the water horsepower, 0.746 is the conversion factor between horsepower and kilowatts, and 24 is simply the number of hours in a day.

+Electricity (kWh/day) = ((Flow (gpm) x pumping head (ft)) / (3960 x pumping efficiency)) x 0.746 x 24

+The above equation was modified to produce a bbtu per million gallon pumping intensity rate by setting the flow value to the gallons per minute equivalent to 1 million gallons per day (694.4 gpm) and converting kwh to bbtu.

-The methodology for calculating groundwater and surface water pumping energy is described in Tidwell et al [2].
-However, where that publication uses well depth to water to calculate total differential height, the total well depth is used here as a way to offset some of the losses due to friction that would occur in the piping, as described in Lawrence Berkeley National Laboratory (LBNL) Home Energy Saver & Score: Engineering Documentation [6].
-Pump efficiency is assumed to be the average (46.5%) of the range (34-59%) listed in [2].
+While some research uses well depth to water to calculate total differential height, the total well depth is used here instead as a way to offset some of the losses due to friction that would occur in the piping, as described in Lawrence Berkeley National Laboratory (LBNL) Home Energy Saver & Score: Engineering Documentation [6].
+Pump efficiency is assumed to be the average (46.5%) of the range (34-59%) listed in Tidwell et al. [2].
 State-level intensity rates are calculated here and applied to the county level water in the agriculture sectors.

-For details on the calculation, see the public water supply sector methodology page.
+In order to calculate surface water pumping energy, the same methodology is used as calculating groundwater but the well-depth is set to 0 ft.

 #### Interbasin-transfers
+The energy intensity required for interbasin transfers was calculated on a per-county basis from values provided in Tidwell et al. [2] and the Texas Water Development Board [3].

+##### Texas inter basin transfers

+To calculate the power required for interbasin transfers in Texas, the equation for power required to perform a static lift presented in Tidwell et al. [2] was used.
+The power required is equal to the product of the mass flow rate of water (cubic meters/hr), the liquid density of water (997 kg/m^3), the acceleration due to gravity (9.81 m/s^2), and the differential height (meters).
+This product is then divided by the assumed pumping efficiency (46% here).
+This gives the total watts per hour required to pump the water from one county to the other which is then converted to bbtu/day.

+Each value in the Texas interbasin transfer data is associated with two counties (source and target county).
+Given a lack of more detailed data, it is assumed that half of the water flow and half of the subsequent energy required is split evenly between the two counties.

+The energy intensity of interbasin transfers in Texas is the ratio of energy required per day to water moved per day.

+##### West inter basin transfers

+Energy for interbasin transfers was provided directly in Tidwell et al. [2] for the states included.
+Low (mwh/yr) and high (mwh/yr) values were provided .
+The average of these values was taken for this analysis and converted to bbtu/day.

-The methodology for calculating interbasin transfer energy intensity values in the western states and texas is described in detail in the public water supply sector page.
+The energy intensity for interbasin transfers in western counties is the ratio of energy per day to water moved per day.

 ### Energy Services